ihsaanm0/lornasfanbois/README.md

 Social and Mobile Showcase (4pm) <br />
 _Concludes: Wednesday, Week 13 (25/10/17)_<br />
 <br />
 Social & Mobile Showcase will be the conclusion of this Milestone.
 The Minimum viable product will be complete, and any features or functionality included in the application will be functional and free of bugs.
-Any promotional materials
+Any promotional materials will be finished to a high and complete standard and printed ready for display.

 Key Deliverables: <br />
 * An electronic prototype complete to a high standard that performs key functionality (free of bugs).